 Helping children find purpose in their digital interactions requires intentional guidance from parents, educators, and caregivers.
 Fostering a balanced approach – where technology is used as a tool for learning, creativity, and connection rather than passive consumption โ can help children develop into mindful, informed, and responsible digital citizens.

-Encouraging purposeful digital habits will ensure a generation that is not only tech-savvy but also emotionally intelligent, physically healthy, and socially aware.
+Encouraging purposeful digital habits will ensure a generation that is not only tech-savvy but also emotionally intelligent, physically healthy, ecologically connected, and socially aware.

 Reflect